deckerweb/builder-list-pages/README.md

 For all other snippet manager plugins just use our plugin's main .php file [`builder-list-pages.php`](https://github.com/deckerweb/builder-list-pages/blob/master/builder-list-pages.php) and use its content as snippet (bevor saving your snippet: please check for your plugin if the opening php tag needs to be removed or not!).

 --> Please decide for one of both alternatives!

-_Note:_ The snippet version cannot display translations currently.
-All taxonomy labels will appear in English.
-We plan on implementing a solution for translated labels also for snippets.

 ### Tested Compatibility
 - **WordPress**: 6.7.2 / 6.8 Beta